jorop/landscaping-docs/docs/heights.md

 > A tiled landscape can be created from a single file or from multiple files

-For `World Partition`, the settings value will control the size of a single Landscape -> see [Settings](settings.md?id=world-partition-max-landscape-size)
+For both, `World Partition` and non-World-Partitioned Worlds, the `Desired Max Tile Size` will control the maximum size of a single landscape.
 There are only two things to consider:
 > The file size of a single file can be 2 GB max.
 > System memory must keep up with the size of the landscape -> see [Max Landscape Size](max-landscape-size.md?id=maximum-landscape-size).